Tuanku Tengku Fauziah

-Tuanku Tengku Fauziah binti Almarhum Tengku Abdul Rashid (Jawi: توانكو تڠكو فوزية بنت المرحوم تڠكو عبدالرشيد; born 6 June 1946) is the current Raja Perempuan (Queen consort) of Perlis.
-She also served as the Raja Permaisuri Agong of Malaysia from 13 December 2001 to 12 December 2006.
+Tuanku Tengku Fauziah binti Almarhum Tengku Abdul Rashid (Jawi: توانكو تڠكو فوزية بنت المرحوم تڠكو عبدالرشيد; born 6 June 1946) is the current Raja Perempuan (queen consort) of Perlis.
+She also served as the Raja Permaisuri Agong (Queen of Malaysia) from 13 December 2001 to 12 December 2006.

 Tuanku Fauziah is a princess of the royal houses of Terengganu on her father's side and Kelantan on her mother's side.
-Tuanku Fauziah is the daughter of Yang Amat Mulia Almarhum Tengku Temenggong Tengku Abdul Rashid ibni Almarhum Sultan Sulaiman Badrul Alam Shah of Terengganu and Yang Amat Mulia Almarhum Tengku Petri binti Almarhum Sultan Ibrahim of Kelantan.
-Her father granted the title of Tengku Temenggong by the Sultan of Kelantan, Sultan Ibrahim.
+Tuanku Fauziah is the daughter of Almarhum Tengku Temenggong Tengku Abdul Rashid ibni Almarhum Sultan Sulaiman Badrul Alam Shah of Terengganu and Almarhumah Tengku Petri binti Almarhum Sultan Ibrahim of Kelantan.
 She was born on 6 June 1946, and spent her early years in Kota Bharu, Kelantan.

 Early years

 As a student at Zainab English School, Tuanku Fauziah enjoyed recreation and sports such as stage acting, netball and rounders.

-At the very young age of 17, she became engaged to Tuanku Syed Sirajuddin, who at that time was still studying in the United Kingdom.
-To prepare her for her future role of consort to the heir and later to the ruler, she was invited to stay with her future husband's family while they lived at Istana Negara, Kuala Lumpur as the Yang di-Pertuan Agong and Raja Permaisuri Agong of Malaysia.
-During her stay with her future in laws, she made trips back to Kelantan whenever necessary.
+At 17, she became engaged to Sirajuddin of Perlis, who at the time was still studying in the United Kingdom.
+To prepare her for her future role of consort to the heir and later to the ruler, she was invited to stay with her future husband's family while they lived at the Istana Negara, Kuala Lumpur as the Yang di-Pertuan Agong and Raja Permaisuri Agong.
+During her stay with her future in-laws, she made trips back to Kelantan whenever necessary.

 Marriage

-On 15 February 1967, Tuanku Fauziah was given in marriage to Tuanku Syed Sirajuddin who was then the Raja Muda of Perlis.
-In recognition of her new position, she was conferred the prestigious Seri Paduka Mahkota Perlis (SPMP) award by her father-in-law, the late Tuanku Syed Putra, eight months later.
+On 15 February 1967, Tuanku Fauziah married Tuanku Syed Sirajuddin who was then the Raja Muda of Perlis.
+In recognition of her new position, she was conferred the prestigious Seri Paduka Mahkota Perlis (SPMP) award by her father-in-law, Raja Putra of Perlis, eight months later.
 On 30 April 1968, Tuanku Fauziah was officially created "Duli Yang Teramat Mulia Raja Puan Muda Perlis".

 As a young bride, Tuanku Fauziah accompanied her husband on all his postings as a junior military officer.
-However two years later, she returned to Perlis for good when Tuanku Syed Sirajuddin decided to take on his official role as Crown Prince of the State.
+However two years later, she returned to Perlis for good when Sirajuddin decided to take on his official role as crown prince of the state.

-Becoming Queen
+Becoming queen

 Tuanku Fauziah was officially declared "Duli Yang Maha Mulia Raja Perempuan Perlis" on 14 July 2000.
-On 12 December 2001, Tuanku Fauziah was officially declared as "Seri Paduka Baginda Raja Permaisuri Agong" when her husband Tuanku Syed Sirajuddin became the 12th Yang di-Pertuan Agong of Malaysia.
+On 13 December 2001, Tuanku Fauziah was officially declared as "Seri Paduka Baginda Raja Permaisuri Agong" when her husband Sirajuddin became the 12th Yang di-Pertuan Agong (King of Malaysia).

-Royal Family
+Family

 Tuanku Fauziah is the mother of a son and a daughter, Tuanku Syed Faizuddin Putra Jamalullail, Raja Muda, and Sharifah Fazira, Tengku Puteri Mahkota.
-She is close to her only daughter-in-law, Tuanku Lailatul Shahreen, Raja Puan Muda and only son-in-law, Mohammad Yaakob.
+She is close to her only daughter-in-law, Tuanku Lailatul Shahreen, Raja Puan Muda and only late son-in-law, Mohammad Yaakob.

 She is also related to the Royal Pattani family in southern Thailand.